 This combination of silken tofu and sun-dried tomatoes makes a delicious appetizer when served with whole grain crackers and raw veggies.
 It’s also wonderful as a spread for sliced fresh baguette.
 Photos by Hannah Kaminsky.

 - 1 (12.3 oz) package firm or extra-firm silken tofu

 - 1/4 cup firmly packed sun-dried tomatoes (oil-cured or not, as you prefer)

 - 1/4 cup fresh parsley leaves

-- 1 tablespoon fresh dill leaves, or 1/2 teaspoon dried
+- 1 tbsp fresh dill leaves, or 1/2 tsp dried

-Season to taste with salt and pepper.
-Pat into an shallow crock to serve.
-Place in the center of a platter surrounded by crackers and veggies for dipping, or slices of fresh baguette for spreading.
+- Season to taste with salt and pepper.
+Pat into a shallow crock to serve.
+Place crock in the center of a platter surrounded by crackers and veggies for dipping, or slices of fresh baguette for spreading.